North Dakota CPA Exam

 The CPA Exam comprises five testlets with multiple-choice questions (MCQs) and task-based simulations (TBSs) in each section.
 Only BEC has an additional question type, written communication tasks (WCTs).

 CPA Exam applicants must earn at least 150 semester hours with an accounting concentration.
 It includes a bachelor’s degree or higher from a nationally or regionally accredited institution.
 Accounting concentration implies:

-- 24 semester credits or equivalent of accounting courses (in accounting, audit, or tax subjects), and
+- 24-semester credits or the equivalent of accounting courses (in accounting, audit, or tax subjects), and

 Candidates with foreign education credentials must obtain a course evaluation through NASBA International Evaluation Services (NIES) or Foreign Academic Credentials Service (FACS).